A NASBA-approved course to help organizations meet their objectives, assess risks, prevent fraud, and safeguard financial assets.

 Non-federal organizations, both public and private, that receive federal awards are required by the Code of Federal Regulations (CFR) to choose between two models as their framework for an internal control system.

 The Internal Control course fully explains both models, which are nicknamed the “Green Book” model and the “COSO” model.
-(See “Frequently Asked Questions” for more information about the models.)
 Many examples and scenarios will help you see how to apply the concepts you are learning.

 The 5 components of an internal control system.